-The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
-It is crucial to notify your child's school when a phone number changes.
+The district will rely on contact information on file to communicate with parents in an emergency situation, which may include real-time or automated phone or electronic messages.
+It is crucial to notify your child's school when a phone number or email address changes.